 Psychoactive drugs are substances that affect the brain.
-They range from heroin to caffeine.
+The types range from heroin to caffeine.
 These substances can affect awareness, thoughts, mood, and behavior.
-Some also cause euphoria, increased energy, sleepiness, hallucinations, and more.

 Depending on the situation, the effects of psychoactive drugs may be beneficial or harmful.

 The phrase “psychoactive drug” often refers to illegal substances, such as lysergic acid diethylamide (LSD), heroin, and cocaine.
 However, these drugs form part of a larger category of psychoactive substances, several of which are legal.

 This article reviews the different types of psychoactive drugs and provides some examples.

 A psychoactive substance is any substance that interacts with the central nervous system.
 When a person uses them, it causes changes in how the brain responds to stimuli.